Citegraph/citegraph/README.md

 ## Roadmap

-- Ingest and show number of citations for a given person
+- Migrate to server-side rendering
+- Allow overriding search limit
+- Add visualizer of subgraphs
+- Run pagerank algorithm to attribute scores to authors and papers
 - Ingest and show coauthor relationships
-- Run pagerank algorithm to attribute scores to authors and papers
-- Allow users to filter papers (to exclude those papers wrongly attributed)
-- Allow users to set up profiles (like google scholar)